How to Make Candles with Dried Flowers

 For making candles, your beeswax should be free from dirt and impurities.
 That does not necessarily mean bleached white but rather cleaned of trash, honey reside etc. If you use wax from your own hive, be sure to clean your beeswax well.

 The amount of beeswax needed will of course depend on the size and quantity of candles you want to make.
-Never fear – it is good to have extra to use for other beeswax projects.
+Never fear – it is good to have extra beeswax has many uses.
 It never spoils.

 Wick